The Constitution of India does not allow holding Indian citizenship and Citizenship of a foreign country simultaneously.

 Who is eligible?

-- All foreign citizens who are a child or a grandchild or great grandchild of a person who was eligible to become a citizen of India at the time of the commencement of Indian Constitution in 1950 (Eg: Persons from Surinami-Hindustani community) & 5th Generation of the same who is under 18 years; or
+- All foreign citizens whose ancestor was eligible to become a citizen of India at the time of the commencement of Indian Constitution in 1950 (Eg: Persons from Surinami-Hindustani community) upto 6th Generation.

 - A person, who is a child or a grandchild or great grandchild of an Indian citizen; or